zarf-dev/zarf/adr/0017-zarf-bundle.md

 #### Zarf Bundle

-Uses OCI and a separate zarf schema / declarative YAML definition to pull packages into a single artifact and orchestrate them together.
+Uses OCI and a separate Zarf schema / declarative YAML definition to pull packages into a single artifact and orchestrate them together.

-Biggest problem to solve is how to handle variables and whether/how those should be shared between packages.
+Pros:
+- maintains efficient OCI layering / deduping of shared package resources
+- allows flexibility in defining what `zarf bundle` (or a separate command) would look like as its own command without polluting `zarf package`

+Cons:
+- variables set within packages with `setVariables` may be difficult to share across packages
-Package sources in bundles would be OCI _only_, and would not support local packages.
+- package sources in bundles would be OCI _only_, and would not support local packages.

 #### Super Zarf Packages

-Add a packages key or another way to overlay packages into a larger package with the same internal structure.
+Adds a packages key or another way to overlay packages into a larger package with the same internal structure as current Zarf packages.

-Biggest problem here is how we would scope things after layering things together such as how we might need to change Helm chart name generation or other package level things (like deployed package secrets)
+Pros:
+- packages would maintain the same syntax under `zarf package` between normal / meta packages.

+Cons:
+- it would be difficult to properly scope things like variables and helm chart names properly across packages.
+- this continues to add to `zarf package` making it more complex and harder to test

 #### Zarf Package Manager

-Have a separate binary pull and manage packages together - this would also likely include dependency declaration and resolution between packages.
+Uses a separate binary (not `zarf`) to pull and manage packages together - this would also include dependency declaration and resolution between packages.

-Biggest problem is how do we define dependencies and know what is "installed" for a Zarf package.
-Variable orchestration would also be an issue.
-The added workload of supporting an entire separate binary would also place strain on the Zarf team.
+Pros:
+- this is a familiar/expressive way to solve the package problem and would be familiar to developers and system administrators
+- allows flexibility in defining what the package manager would look like as its own command without polluting `zarf package`

+Cons:
+- dependencies may be difficult to determine whether they are "installed"/"deployed" - particularly for pre-cluster resources
+- variables set within packages with `setVariables` may be difficult to share across packages
+- this would necessitate a separate binary with it's own CLI that would need its own release schedule and maintenance

+> :warning: **NOTE**: The package manager could also be made to be OCI-only but would come with the same OCI pros/cons.

 ## Decision